These bylaws first became effective on October 31 1999, having

 health or similar relevant objectives and which shall be acceptable

-to the International Council, may become a Supporter of IVU.
+to the International Council, may become an Associate Member or a Supporter of IVU.
 Individuals

 and families may become Supporters of IVU.